 - Certain items such as lamps, cushions, or rugs.

 - Items that are on special sales.

 - Products of a particular size or color.

-- Seasonal products for certain occasions like chocolates for valentine, Christmas decorations, Easter eggs etc.
+- Seasonal products for certain occasions like chocolates for valentine, Christmas decorations, Easter eggs, etc.

 Collections can be made of any combination of products.
 Make sure you display your collections on your home page and the navigation bar.
 This will make it easier for customers to find what they are looking for and avoid the stress of going through the whole catalog.

 There are two options to select when adding products to a new collection in your store.
 The first option involves listing the products by hand while the second option involves doing it in an automated manner.
-This is done by establishing a set list of conditions for products to be listed.
+This is done by establishing a setlist of conditions for products to be listed.
 Once a product fulfills these conditions, it’s automatically listed in the collection.

-#7 Collecting Payments
+Step 7: Collecting Payments

-Customers will pay for the products on your site through a payment gateway which will be integrated into your site.
+Customers will pay for the products on your site through a payment gateway that will be integrated into your site.
 Not all payment gateways have the same offerings so you have to scrutinize their features carefully.